Cognitive Behavioural Psychotherapist

 Emily believes that that trust and rapport is a vital part of building a solid base for therapy and a platform for change.
 She aims to cultivate an open, supportive and safe environment where client and therapist can explore and learn from experiences together.
 She incorporates elements of solution focused therapy, motivational interviewing, and mindfulness based techniques alongside Cognitive Behavioural Therapy (CBT).

-Sessions are 50 minutes long, weekly and usually the same time each week.
-My fee is £60 per session.
+Sessions are up to 50 minutes long, weekly and usually the same time each week.
+My fee is £65 per session.
+I also offer Skype/phone appointments.

 Contact details – firstname.lastname@example.org